mgurdal/go-tutorial/docs/concurrency.md

 "We use Context to inform goroutines about cancellations and timeouts."

-Contexes deserve atleast the same amout of learning effort as the other concurrency units.
+Context deserve atleast the same amout of learning effort as the other concurrency units.

 Spawning goroutines all around without caring much about their status can significanly effect the performance without any obvious errors.

 When we spawn a goroutine using `go Func()`, it does not give us a reference to later cancel it.

-We sometimes spawn resource intensive goroutines using another goroutine.
+We sometimes spawn resource intensive goroutines using another goroutines.
 When the spawner goroutine finishes other goroutine keeps running in background even it is not necessary.
 Our resoures gets wasted.

 Uncool..

-This is where the contexes comes handy.
+This is where the Context comes handy.

-- Contexes allows us to propagete cancellation to the goroutines.
+- Context allows us to propagate cancellation across goroutines.
-- Contexes can create hierarchies.
-When the root context gets cancelled all sub contexes also cancels.
+- We can create context hierarchies.
+When the parent context gets cancelled all child contexts also cancels.

 Without Context                         |  With Context :--------------------------------------:|:-------------------------: